 - Carefully lift all the pieces of rabbit and lamb from the pot with a large slotted spoon to a plate.
 Cover and leave for half an hour to cool.

-- Immediately after the rabbit and lamb is removed from the pot, the potatoes and Swede turnip/rutabaga should be added.
+- Immediately after the rabbit and lamb are removed from the pot, the potatoes and Swede turnip/rutabaga should be added.
 Bring back to a simmer and cook uncovered for forty-five minutes.

-- When the rabbit and lamb has been resting for the half hour, the meat should carefully be plucked from the bones of the rabbit by hand.
+- When the rabbit and lamb have been resting for the half-hour, the meat should carefully be plucked from the bones of the rabbit by hand.
 Try to keep it in fairly large pieces but do be sure to get rid of any small bones.

 - When the vegetables have been simmering for forty-five minutes, turn off the heat under the pot.
 Put the rabbit and lamb back into the stew and stir well.
 Leave for ten minutes for the meat to come back up in temperature in the residual heat.

 - Ladle the stew into a large serving dish and garnish with chopped parsley.
 Take to the table with the freshly sliced bread.